StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/pytorch-model-mlflow.md

 model = BreastCancerModel()
 ```

 ## Step 6: Train the Model and Track with MLflow

 We use **BCEWithLogitsLoss** as our loss function, which combines a sigmoid layer with binary cross-entropy loss for numerical stability.
 We also use the Adam optimizer with a learning rate of 0.0001 to train our model.

-MLflow is used to track training metrics like loss, as well as to log the model for future use.
+MLflow is used to track training metrics, such as loss, as well as to log the model for future use.
 This allows you to manage different versions and keep track of model performance.

 ```python
 criterion = nn.BCEWithLogitsLoss()